Canaccord Genuity Group Lowers Teck Resources (NYSE:TECK) to Hold

-Teck Resources (NYSE:TECK – Get Rating) (TSE:TECK) was downgraded by investment analysts at Canaccord Genuity Group from a “buy” rating to a “hold” rating in a research report issued to clients and investors on Tuesday, Briefing.com reports.
+Canaccord Genuity Group cut shares of Teck Resources (NYSE:TECK – Get Rating) (TSE:TECK) from a buy rating to a hold rating in a research report sent to investors on Tuesday morning, The Fly reports.
+The firm currently has C$54.00 target price on the basic materials company’s stock, up from their prior target price of C$52.00.

-Other analysts have also recently issued reports about the stock.
-The Goldman Sachs Group raised shares of Teck Resources from a “neutral” rating to a “buy” rating and set a $51.00 price target for the company in a research report on Wednesday, March 9th.
-B. Riley upped their price target on shares of Teck Resources from C$42.00 to C$48.00 in a research report on Thursday, February 3rd.
-Stifel Nicolaus upped their price target on shares of Teck Resources from C$57.00 to C$68.00 in a research report on Thursday, March 17th.
-Credit Suisse Group boosted their price objective on shares of Teck Resources from C$49.53 to C$58.00 in a report on Thursday, April 14th.
-Finally, TD Securities boosted their price objective on shares of Teck Resources from C$54.00 to C$70.00 in a report on Monday, March 7th.
-Four investment analysts have rated the stock with a hold rating and sixteen have given a buy rating to the company.
-According to MarketBeat.com, the company presently has a consensus rating of “Buy” and an average target price of $49.58.
+Several other equities analysts have also commented on the company.
+Morgan Stanley raised their price target on Teck Resources from $33.00 to $47.00 and gave the company an overweight rating in a research note on Wednesday, March 23rd.
+The Goldman Sachs Group upgraded Teck Resources from a neutral rating to a buy rating and set a $51.00 target price on the stock in a research note on Wednesday, March 9th.
+Raymond James boosted their price target on Teck Resources from C$52.00 to C$58.00 in a research note on Thursday, March 31st.
+National Bank Financial boosted their price target on Teck Resources from C$55.00 to C$60.00 in a research note on Friday, April 8th.
+Finally, Stifel Nicolaus boosted their price target on Teck Resources from C$57.00 to C$68.00 in a research note on Thursday, March 17th.
+Five research analysts have rated the stock with a hold rating and sixteen have assigned a buy rating to the stock.
+Based on data from MarketBeat, the stock currently has a consensus rating of Buy and an average price target of $50.68.

 Teck Resources Company Profile (Get Rating)